WilliamThyer/wiki-reference-hound/README.md

 - **Fetches top articles**: Gets the most-viewed Wikipedia articles from yesterday using the Wikimedia REST API
 - **Extracts external links**: Parses HTML content to find external links in references and citations
 - **Checks link status**: Uses HTTP HEAD/GET requests to verify if links are alive
-- **Generates reports**: Creates CSV and text reports of dead links found
+- **Generates primary table**: Builds a comprehensive ALL references table (Polars DataFrame) and writes it to CSV
 - **Progress tracking**: Shows real-time progress with progress bars
 - **Rate limiting**: Respectful to servers with configurable delays
 - **Parallel processing**: Optional parallel processing for faster checking